What Is a Muse? How to Find Yours and Why Everyone Needs One

 In Yoruba tradition, the Orisha Oshun — goddess of rivers, creativity, beauty, and love — is one of the great muses of the African world.
 Artists, musicians, and healers call on her energy not as a metaphor but as a living spiritual force, capable of opening channels of creativity that the rational mind alone cannot access.

-Ritual, music, and offerings maintain the relationship between the creative person and their spiritual source of inspiration in Afro-Cuban and Afro-Brazilian traditions.
-The muse is not a passive fantasy.
+What both traditions share: the muse is not a passive fantasy.
 It is an active, reciprocal relationship that requires tending.

 The Four Types of Muses